Art Portfolio Guide: Q & A

 Preparing Portfolio for College Admissions/Art & Design Schools

-A: In addition to meeting academic requirements, Art, Design, and Architecture Schools,Universities and Colleges typically require a practical art portfolio as part of the application process.
-An acceptable portfolio generally contains 15to 20 collection of your work like drawings, paintings, collages, and small three dimensional works.
+A: In addition to meeting academic requirements, art, design, and architecture schools, universities, and colleges typically require a practical art portfolio as part of the application process.

 A: For most fine art and design students, the first year consists of a foundation program that introduces a variety of mediums.
 The ideal portfolio demonstrate experimentation in at least some of them, like oil, water color, pastels, and charcoals.
 Mostly, schools prefer to see a free hand sketch work that is sketched daily and completed in a short amount of time.
 It requires a long practice of line drawings and schools love to see your ability.
 Also your portfolio should reflect history of the applicant drawings rather than the outcome of best works.